citp/privacy-policy-historical/l/le/lea/leakreality.com.md

-> *The following text is extracted and transformed from the leakreality.com privacy policy that was archived on 2019-03-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190326084926id_/https%3A//leakreality.com/static/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the leakreality.com privacy policy that was archived on 2019-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191219113103id_/https%3A//leakreality.com/static/privacy) for the most accurate reproduction.*

 # Privacy Policy - Leaked Reality

-Join the Leaked Reality Community, -> Have Your Say!
-100% Uncensored Media
+Support Leaked Reality, Defend the Freedom of Speech -> Your donations are appreciated.

 ## Privacy Policy